kimerajoseph/FRIDAY_code_challenge_KJ/README.md

   ```
   pytest
   ```
-4. After. type exit to close the bash session
+4. After, type exit to close the bash session
   ```
   exit
   ```